kiliconsult/jasync/README.md

 ![Logo](https://i.imgur.com/QyFxWBc.png)

-Working with async tool like RabbitMQ or Kafka introduces lots of new ways to fail as a developer.
+Working with async tool like RabbitMQ or Kafka introduces yet another steep learning curve for developers.
+Using messaging for communication between services or using background tasks should be simple.
-This project aims at reducing the cognitive load for developers working with asynchronous tasks or communication.
+This project aims at reducing the cognitive load for developers working with these things.

 ## Supported environments
 - Memory